digisprint/config-ui/README.md

-# pub-sub
+# config-ui
-Sample Application to integrate Spring with PUB-SUB
+Application to Implement CRUD UI for Entity using Spring, Mongo, Angular